-Using a capacitor has the obvious advantage of recharging the backup source each time the system is powered up.
-If a battery is used, use a 3V lithium; the CY14B101K only sources current from the battery when the primary power is removed.
-However, the battery is not recharged at any time by the CY14B101K.
-The battery capacity is chosen for total anticipated cumulative downtime required over the life of the system.
+Using a capacitor has the advantage of recharging the backup source each time the system is powered up.
+If a battery is used, a 3V lithium is recommended and the CY14B256K sources current only from the battery when the primary power is removed.
+The battery is not, however, recharged at any time by the CY14B256K.
+The battery capacity must be chosen for total anticipated cumulative down time required over the life of the system.